quicwg/base-drafts/draft-ietf-quic-qpack.md

 QPACK which prevent the connection from continuing:

 QPACK_DECOMPRESSION_FAILED (0x200):
-: The decoder failed to interpret a field block and is not able to continue decoding that field block.
+: The decoder failed to interpret a representation and is not able to continue decoding that field section.

 QPACK_ENCODER_STREAM_ERROR (0x201):
 : The decoder failed to interpret an encoder instruction received on the